 The bottom line for small teams

-There is no single best tool for everyone, but there is a best tool for a small business team in 2026: the one whose free plan covers your real channel footprint and whose AI does the creation work you cannot staff for.
-Buffer is the simplest, SocialBee is the best for evergreen recycling, and Loomly is the best for approvals, but for a small team that wants research, on-brand writing, scheduling, and analytics in one place without a card, Velocity is the place to start.
-You can connect all six of your channels free and let your agents take the first pass today.
+There is no single best tool for everyone, but there is a best tool for a small business team in 2026: the one whose entry plan covers your real channel footprint and whose AI does the creation work you cannot staff for.
+Buffer is the simplest, SocialBee is the best for evergreen recycling, and Loomly is the best for approvals, but for a small team that wants research, on-brand writing, scheduling, and analytics in one place, Velocity is the place to start.
+Pro connects 15 social channels and lets your agents take the first pass today.

 Frequently Asked Questions